[Excel VBA] Count Columns & Rows Having Data (10 Editable Codes)

 When we have a very large data table, it seems daunting to count all the non-blank rows and columns manually.
-But the VBA scripts can make this task very easy.
+However, VBA scripts can make this task very easy.
 Here, you will get 10 editable VBA codes to count all the columns and rows having data in an Excel sheet.

 I’ve used the dataset below to show how to count columns as well as rows with data using VBA scripts in Excel.

-A. Count All Non-Blank Columns
+Count All Non-Blank Columns with Data in Excel

 This piece of VBA code can count all the columns having data in an Excel sheet.
 Just insert the code inside a new Module in your Visual Basic Editor and Run it.